 Helping Your Clients Develop an Effective Business Plan

-Some business owners think that a business plan is too difficult or time consuming to pull together – not a worthy time investment, unless they are seeking funding.
+Some business owners think that a business plan is too difficult or time consuming to pull together – not a worthy time investment unless they are actively seeking funding.
 That is unfortunate.
-Preparing a formal business plan offers a multitude of benefits, including better strategic vision, redefined priorities, and deeper insight into the interdependencies.
+Preparing a formal business plan offers a multitude of benefits including better strategic vision, redefined priorities, and deeper insight into the interdependencies.

 Help your small business clients reap the benefits by following these steps to develop an effective business plan.

 A business plan is more than just a dream.
 Viability is in large part determined by grounded assumptions.
-Encourage your client to research the field and the ideas thoroughly.
+Encourage your client to research the field thoroughly.
 Think through opportunities, growth prospects, and competition.

 A note of caution about using financial data.
-Some clients have a misconception that the strength of a business plan is in elaborate analytics.
-Making sure that solid numbers form the basis of the plan is important; doing excessive financial acrobatics is not necessary.
+Some clients have a misconception that the strength of a business plan lies in elaborate analytics.
+Explain to your clients that ensuring that the plan is based on solid numbers is important, while doing excessive financial acrobatics is not necessary.

-The process of preparing an executive summary forces business owners to crystallize and condense ideas down to their core.
-That requires deep thinking and a thorough understanding of concepts, timelines, and interdependencies.
+The process of preparing an executive summary for the business plan forces business owners to crystallize and condense ideas down to their core.
+That, in turn, requires deep thinking and a thorough understanding of concepts, timelines, and interdependencies.
 If the business plan will be used to seek funding, this may be the only part of the plan that decision-makers will read.
-Even if the business plan is being prepared for internal use, stress-testing ideas by paring them down is a useful exercise.
+Even if the business plan is prepared for internal use, stress-testing ideas by paring them down is a useful exercise.